Exploring Smell Vocabularies and Classification Systems

 Can we do better?

-These are the questions we will explore – and possibly answer – over three days of talks and participant-led workshops, in the world’s first Scent Hackathon.
+These are the questions we explored and attempted to answer over three days of talks and participant-led workshops, in the world’s first Scent Hackathon.

-The program starts with a special edition of Caro Verbeek’s Odorama, titled ‘Reading scents: experimental approaches to preserving and describing aromatic heritage’.
-Artist Peter de Cupere, and researchers Kate McLean, Laura Speed and Cecilia Bembibre will present the work they have done with language and olfaction.
-The talks will be supplemented by a performance by Han van der Vegt and Klara Ravat.
+The program started with a special edition of Caro Verbeek’s Odorama, titled ‘Reading scents: experimental approaches to preserving and describing aromatic heritage’.
+Researchers Kate McLean, Laura Speed and Cecilia Bembibre presented the work they have done with language and olfaction, supplemented by a performance by Han van der Vegt and Klara Ravat.

-The following day, we initiate our two day “hackathon”.
-This will start with a brief talk by Cecilia Bembibre about existing scent taxonomies, a talk by Caro Verbeek about existing olfactory vocabularies (and current and past efforts made in this realm), and a smelling session led by Saskia Wilson-Brown where we find the classification language for materials that don’t easily slot into existing scent structures, followed by a brief blending demonstration.
-Klara Ravat will then help self-directed working groups set goals and outcomes, and we’ll get to work.
+The following day, we initiated our two day “hackathon”.
+This started with a brief talk by Cecilia Bembibre about existing scent taxonomies, a talk by Caro Verbeek about existing olfactory vocabularies (and current and past efforts made in this realm), and a smelling session led by Saskia Wilson-Brown where we looked for alternative classification language for materials (provided by IFF) that don’t easily slot into existing scent structures.
+Klara Ravat then oversaw the formation of self-directed working groups, who got together to set goals and outcomes for the rest of their time together.

-By the end of the weekend of smelling, problem-identifying and – yes – hacking into existing structures and aromatic archetypes, we hope to present a possible enhancement on how we use existing language to describe scent, and a deep examination of how we classify odorants.
-We also hope to experiment with assigning data-driven meanings to specific aromatic chemicals.
+By the end of the weekend of smelling, problem-identifying and revisiting existing structures and aromatic archetypes, we hoped to present a possible enhancement on how we use existing language to describe scent, and a deep examination of how we communicate odorants.
+We also hoped to experiment with assigning data-driven meanings to specific aromatic chemicals.

 Reading scents: Experimental approaches to preserving and describing aromatic heritage